Zantac (Ranitidine) Cancer Lawsuits

 All ranitidine medications, in all forms, were subject to the FDA's April 2020 request for market removal, and all manufacturers of ranitidine products complied with the agency's recommendation.
 So that means it's not just brand name Zantac that can no longer be purchased over the counter or via prescription, but all forms of ranitidine (tablet, capsule, liquid, and injectable medication) are unavailable as well.

-The potential link between ranitidine products and cancer has led to the filing of hundreds of lawsuits against Sanofi (Zantac's manufacturer) and other companies in recent years.
-NDMA isn't linked to a specific type of cancer, and with the science related to NDMA in ranitidine being relatively new, many of these lawsuits are proceeding on the logic that:
+The potential link between ranitidine products and cancer has led to the filing of thousands of lawsuits against various manufacturers and sellers of Zantac—including GSK (formerly GlaxoSmithKline), Pfizer, and Sanofi—and other companies in recent years.
+NDMA isn't linked to a specific type of cancer, and with the science related to NDMA in ranitidine being pretty unsettled, many of these lawsuits are proceeding on the logic that:

 • the plaintiff used Zantac or another ranitidine product, often for years